-Just the fifth full-time (and 10th overall) head coach in Cerritos College history, Nate Fernley comes to Birdland after spending 16 seasons as the head coach at El Camino College.
-During his time with the Warriors, Fernley led them to the last three South Coast Conference championships and was named the conference's Coach of the Year each season.
-He also guided his teams to a pair of 3C2A State Championship Final Four appearances in the last five seasons, including a runner-up finish in 2019.
+Just the fifth full-time (and 10th overall) head coach in Cerritos College history, Fernley spent 16 seasons as the head coach at El Camino College from 2007-2023.
+During his time with the Warriors, Fernley led them to the last three South Coast Conference championships (2021-23) and was named the conference's Coach of the Year each season.
+He also guided his teams to a pair of 3C2A State Championship Final Four appearances in his final five seasons, including a runner-up finish in 2019.
 Over the course of his 16 seasons, Fernley posted a 443-217 record (.671).

 In March, 2023, Fernley was named El Camino College's Health Educator of the Year by the California Community College Physical Education, Kinesiology, Dance organization, the instructional group within the California Community College Athletics Association.
 He was honored at the CCCAA Spring Convention on March 30 in Sacramento.
 Fernley taught physical education classes, and was a Guided Pathways team leader for the college’s Health Sciences & Athletics Division.
 He was also active in teaching in ECC’s award-winning First Year Experience program.